 - Other conditions and diseases: Diabetes, asthma, and other serious conditions each has its own precautions, and you should seek a doctor’s opinion before administering massage.

 - HIV infection: Some people still think of AIDS as something that can be “caught” through simple skin- to-skin contact, but is not the case not the case.
 If there is no exchange of bodily fluids (blood, semen, vaginal fluids, or mother’s milk), HIV can’t be transmitted during massage.
 So, HIV infection is not contraindicated for this reason.
 However, some of the infections that people suffering from the later stages of AIDS experience are contraindicated, and you should avoid those infections.
 Loving, soothing contact is extremely important for people at any stage of infection, but in the case of any visible rashes, sores, lesions, or swelling, massage is best left to a professional.
-If you have any cuts or scrapes or scratches on your hands, it’s an especially good idea to wear thin surgical gloves while massaging an HIV-infected person with any signs of open lesions.
+If you have any cuts or scrapes or scratches on your hands.

 - Pregnancy: Please advise the spa upon booking if you are pregnant as some treatments may not be suitable for you particularly in the first trimester.
 A surcharge may be applicable to massage treatments or certain spa packages.
 Pregnancy may be contraindication to a range of treatments.
 If you are pregnant or undertaking any medical fertility procedures, please do not book online, before speaking directly to the member of the team, to determine if you can indeed book the treatment.
 Failure to confirm that the treatment required can be carried out with an existing medical condition may result in your appointment being cancelled and your deposit retained.